-To fulfill current federal and UCLA requirements, a potential borrower of a federal or campus-based student loan must complete an online UCLA Debt Management Session/Entrance Exam (DMS/EE) prior to receiving the loan.
+To fulfill current federal and UCLA requirements, a potential borrower of a federal or campus-based student loan must complete an online UCLA Debt Management Session/Entrance Exam (DMS/EE) prior to receiving the loan funds.

-You must complete the online session/exam if you are:
+You must complete the appropriate online session/exam if you are:

 an undergraduate or a graduate/professional student borrowing for the first time at UCLA